CollectionBuilder/cb-docs/docs/walkthroughs/gh-walkthrough.md

 {:.alert .alert-red}
 **Warning:** Make sure to select all the object files in the demo-objects folder instead of just uploading the demo-objects.zip file.

-- Write your commit message (Ex: Add collection objects) and commit your changes.
+- Write your commit message (e.g. Add collection objects) and commit your changes.

 ## 6. Configure your site settings.